joelhawksley/identity/components/slides.md

 ^ This allows us to express some expectations about the data we receive.
 In this case, we are expecting:

-^ An issue with the boolean isClosed attribute to always be provided
+^ S An issue with the isClosed boolean to always be provided

-^ And a pull request to sometimes be provided, and if so, with the boolean isClosed and isMerged attributes.
+^ S And a pull request to sometimes be provided, and if so,

+^ S with the isClosed and isMerged, and isDraft booleans.

 ---